Cooper Kupp Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Matchup vs. Baltimore

-- Against the Ravens, Kupp put up 35 receiving yards in one career matchup, 77.5 fewer than his over/under for Sunday's game.
+- In his one matchup against the Ravens, Kupp's 35 receiving yards total is 78.5 less than his over/under for Sunday's game (113.5).

-- Kupp did not have a touchdown catch in that contest against the Ravens.
+- Kupp did not have a touchdown catch in that outing against the Ravens.

-- The Ravens are conceding 295.5 passing yards per game this season, the NFL's worst pass defense.

-- The Ravens' defense is 28th in the NFL, allowing 1.9 passing touchdowns per game.
+- The Ravens have allowed 28 passing TDs this season (1.9 per game), ranking them 28th among NFL defenses.

 Recent Performances

-- In last week's game against the Vikings, Kupp was targeted 13 times and recorded 10 catches for 109 yards.
+- In last week's outing against the Vikings, Kupp was targeted 13 times, picking up 109 yards on 10 receptions.

-- Kupp's stat line over his last three games includes 32 grabs for 368 yards and three touchdowns.
-He averaged 122.7 yards per game, and was targeted 41 times.

 Kupp's Los Angeles Teammates